 TSA4.10: A new approach to computing availability and reliability reports

 The goal of TSA4.10 is to implement a new availability and reliability reporting service that will replace ACE.
-The new service will be implemented using open source components; it will be more flexible and extensible and it will allow the inclusion of more middleware services into the calculation of A/R metrics and by also adding VO-wise metric results (in addition to service-wise, site-wise and NGI-wise provisioning of results).
-Moreover, the profiles under which the calculations are done will be modular and a way to add or remove profiles will be made available and documented.
+The new service was implemented using open source components; it is more flexible and extensible and it allows the inclusion of more middleware services into the calculation of A/R metrics and by also adding VO-wise metric results (in addition to service-wise, site-wise and NGI-wise provisioning of results).
+Moreover, the profiles under which the calculations are done are modular and a way to add or remove profiles is available and documented.

 Results achieved